lntran26/gridsearchcv_cli/project/README.md

 Parameters: {'activation': 'relu', 'hidden_layer_sizes': (50, 50), 'max_iter': 10000, 'solver': 'lbfgs'}
 ```

-The default folds for cross-validation is 5, but can be customized as desired:
+The default folds for cross-validation is 5, but can be customized as desired with the `-cv|--cross_val` flag:
 ```
 $ ./gridsearch.py inputs/train_data_1000 -s lbfgs -cv 10 -v 2 -mi 10000